Convex-Dev/convex/docs/coding-principles.md

 In some cases, cleanup operations may be expensive to compute directly, e.g. identifying records in a large data structure that are expired because of old timestamps could require `O(n)` computation.
 However the cleanup itself may be cheap to perform, e.g. `O(1)` cost to remove an expired entry.

-A simple solution to this problem is to allow any 3rd party to compute the cleanups off-chain, and execute a special cleanup `:callable?` function to dispose of the redundant data.
+A simple solution to this problem is to allow any 3rd party to compute the cleanups off-chain, and execute a special cleanup `:callable` function to dispose of the redundant data.

 Economically, the 3rd party benefits from getting the memory refund from disposed data, which is likely to be more valuable than the execution cost of the cleanup. (especially if multiple cleanups can be executed in a single transactions).